rdatatable-community/The-Raft/posts/2025-05-08-memory_R-jangorecki/memory-R.md

 #1 funx(x, r_al… 589ms  589ms      1.70        0B        0     1     0      589ms
 ```

-As we can see in output of `mark` function, `mem_alloc` is reported to be 0B when we use `malloc`, while for `R_alloc` it reports 763MB.
+As we can see in the output of `mark` function, `mem_alloc` is reported to be 0B when we use `malloc`, while for `R_alloc` it reports 763MB.
 The difference we observe here should serve as a warning.
-If one wants to use `mark` function to draw conculsion about memory usage, one should as well examine source code of the function that is being benchmarked.
+It is because `bench::mark` tracks memory allocations managed by R's memory allocator and doesn't inherently account for memory allocated directly through C functions like `malloc` or `calloc`.
+If one intends to use the `mark` function to draw conclusions about memory usage, it's crucial to also examine the source code of the function being benchmarked.

 It is worth to note that `?mark` explains this issue:

 > `mem_alloc` - `bench_bytes` Total amount of memory allocated by R while running the expression.
 Memory allocated outside the R heap, e.g. by `malloc()` or `new` directly is not tracked, take care to avoid misinterpreting the results if running code that may do this.

-Unfortunately people are not aware of it and often publish memory usage benchmarks believing they are accurate.
+Unfortunately, people are not aware of it and often publish memory usage benchmarks believing they are accurate.

 ## Memory benchmark using `cgmemtime`

-Lastly we will use external process to measure memory, [cgmemtime](https://github.com/gsauthof), proposed by Matt Dowle in 2014 during his work on [2B rows data.frame grouping benchmark](https://github.com/Rdatatable/data.table/wiki/Benchmarks-:-Grouping).
+Lastly, we will use an external process to measure memory, [cgmemtime](https://github.com/gsauthof), proposed by Matt Dowle in 2014 during his work on [2B rows data.frame grouping benchmark](https://github.com/Rdatatable/data.table/wiki/Benchmarks-:-Grouping).

 > `cgmemtime` measures the high-water RSS+CACHE memory usage of a process and its descendant processes.